-- While a sound recording may be in the public domain, the music itself (composer, lyricist and music publishing rights) may not be in the public domain if the composer has not been deceased for 50 years.
+While a sound recording may be in the public domain, the music itself (the rights for the composer, lyricist and music publisher) may not be in the public domain if the composer has not been deceased for 50 years.

 h.
 Performer's performances

 A performer's performance enters the public domain 50 years after the performance is first fixed or, if it is not fixed, 50 years after it is performed.